azzamallow/MimicJS/README.markdown

 Partials
 --------

-Mimic allows you to monitor the behaviour of the object you are actually testing.
+MimicJS allows you to monitor the behaviour of the object you are actually testing.
 Simple declare a mimic as a partial:

     Student = function() {
         this.enrolInSubject = function(subject) {